GCSEBiology

 Simple Explanation

 Inheritance is how traits are passed down from parents to their children through genes.
-Each gene can have different versions called alleles.
-Some alleles are dominant, meaning they will show up in the offspring, while others are recessive and may not be visible unless both alleles are recessive.
-The combination of alleles determines what traits the offspring will have.
+Each gene can have different versions called alleles, which can be dominant or recessive.
+If a dominant allele is present, it will show in the offspring, while recessive alleles only show if both alleles are recessive.
+This process helps create variation in traits among individuals.

 Memory Trick

-Remember 'DGP' for Dominant, Genotype, Phenotype to recall the key concepts of inheritance.
+Remember 'DHH' for Dominant, Homozygous, and Heterozygous to keep the key concepts of inheritance in mind.

 Flashcards